Unforgiven (2000): Main event matches

 The main event was a Fatal Four-Way match for the WWF Championship.
 The Rock defended the title against Chris Benoit, Kane and The Undertaker.
-As the match began, Rock battled Kane and Benoit fought with Undertaker.
-After taking down Kane and Benoit, Rock and Undertaker battled each other until they were attacked by Kane and Benoit.
-Benoit and Rock battled to the outside until Kane made the first pinfall attempt of the match on Undertaker after hitting him a Flying Clothesline but got a near-fall.
-The match went back and forth until Benoit hit Undertaker with a chair and pinned him to win the match and became the new WWF Champion.
-However, Undertaker's foot was on the bottom rope and the official was groggy, so he counted the fall.
+As the match began, The Rock battled Kane and Benoit fought with The Undertaker.
+After taking down Kane and Benoit, The Rock and The Undertaker battled each other until they were attacked by Kane and Benoit.
+Benoit and The Rock battled to the outside until Kane made the first pinfall attempt of the match on The Undertaker after hitting him a Flying Clothesline but got a near-fall.
+The match went back and forth until Benoit hit The Undertaker with a chair and pinned him to win the match and become the new WWF Champion.
+However, The Undertaker's foot was on the bottom rope and the official was groggy, so he counted the fall.
 The WWF Commissioner Mick Foley reversed the decision and restarted the match.
-Benoit was attacked by all the three competitors on numerous occasions until all the four competitors continued to attack each other.
-Benoit attacked Kane and Undertaker outside the ring with a chair and returned to the ring to apply his submission maneuver, the Crippler Crossface on Rock.
-Benoit had nearly defeated Rock until Undertaker entered the ring and began stomping Benoit.
-Undertaker followed by chokeslamming Benoit but before he could make a pinfall, Kane pulled him outside the ring and battled with Undertaker.
-Rock took advantage and hit Benoit with a Rock Bottom, to win the match and retain the WWF Championship.
+Benoit was attacked by all three competitors on numerous occasions until all four competitors continued to attack each other.
+Benoit attacked Kane and The Undertaker outside the ring with a chair and returned to the ring to apply his submission maneuver, the Crippler Crossface on The Rock.
+Benoit had nearly defeated The Rock until The Undertaker entered the ring and began stomping Benoit.
+The Undertaker followed by chokeslamming Benoit but before he could make a pinfall, Kane pulled him outside the ring and battled with The Undertaker.
+The Rock took advantage and hit Benoit with a Rock Bottom, to win the match and retain the WWF Championship.